josejhkim/tp/docs/UserGuide.md

 - Using `createWedding "Smith Family Wedding"` will add a wedding event named "Smith Family Wedding".

+### Setting a Wedding : `setWedding`

+Sets a specific wedding as the active wedding, enabling modifications such as editing guest lists and other wedding details.

+**Format:**
+`setWedding WEDDINGNAME`

+- Sets the active wedding context to the wedding with the provided **WEDDINGNAME**.
+- Once set, subsequent commands will target this wedding for modifications.
+- The **WEDDINGNAME** must match exactly as stored in the system.

+**Examples:**
+- Running `setWedding John & Jane Wedding` sets the active wedding to "John & Jane Wedding".
+- Using `setWedding "Smith Wedding` sets the active wedding context to the wedding named "Smith Wedding".

 ### Adding a person: `addGuest`

 Adds a person to the address book.